abelcheung/scorerender/readme.txt

 = 0.3.3 =

-* Change license to AGPL v3.
+* CHG: Change license to AGPL v3.
-* 'Show source' setting is moved to 'Contents' admin section.
+* CHG: 'Show source' setting is moved to 'Contents' admin section.
-* BUG FIX: Admin form html tags incorrectly nested.
+* BUG: Admin form html tags incorrectly nested.
-* BUG FIX: Notation was not deactivated even when program name is not filled.
+* BUG: Notation was not deactivated even when program name is not filled.
-* BUG FIX: Restore safe mode for Lilypond, use precise version detection to determine command line argument.
+* BUG: Restore safe mode for Lilypond, use precise version detection to determine command line argument.
-* BUG FIX: PostScript transparency shall be properly detected for PMW and Mup on recent ImageMagick versions.
+* BUG: PostScript transparency shall be properly detected for PMW and Mup on recent ImageMagick versions.
-* BUG FIX: Prevents PMW from reading config file.
+* BUG: Prevents PMW from reading config file.
-* FEATURE: Add icon for admin form title (on recent WP versions).
+* FEAT: Add icon for admin form title (on recent WP versions).

 = 0.3.2 =

-* BUG FIX: Fix invocation for LilyPond 2.12.x
+* BUG: Fix invocation for LilyPond 2.12.x

 = 0.3.1 =

-* FEATURE: Show image dimension in output.
+* FEAT: Show image dimension in output.
-* BUG FIX: Fix line break when showing score source code under Windows.
+* BUG: Fix line break when showing score source code under Windows.
-* FEATURE: Better autodetection of program.
+* FEAT: Better autodetection of program.
-* BUG FIX: program availability checking.
+* BUG: program availability checking.

 = 0.3.0 =

-* FEATURE: Philip's Music Writer notation support.
+* FEAT: Philip's Music Writer notation support.
-* FEATURE: IE Alpha fix has been incorporated, which provides translucent PNG support for IE 5.5 / 6.x.
+* FEAT: IE Alpha fix has been incorporated, which provides translucent PNG support for IE 5.5 / 6.x.
 Thus drop IE PNG transparency warning altogether.
-* FEATURE: Zero Clipboard has been incorporated, which provides cross platform copy and paste via flash.
+* FEAT: Zero Clipboard has been incorporated, which provides cross platform copy and paste via flash.
 Warning about non-IE browser during copy and paste is removed.
-* FEATURE: Better support of installation on web hosting, where disabling certain PHP functions is common practise.
+* FEAT: Better support of installation on web hosting, where disabling certain PHP functions is common practise.
 * Rendering or not also depends on 'unfiltered_html' WordPress capability.
 * Refactor functions and files, so admin page is only included when needed, and PHP class no longer access global variables.

 = 0.2.1 =

-* BUG FIX: Toggling IE PNG transparency warning option was ineffective.
+* BUG: Toggling IE PNG transparency warning option was ineffective.

 = 0.2.0 =

-* Revamp admin page and simplify options.
+* CHG: Revamp admin page and simplify options.
-* Allows limiting number of score fragments and length of fragment.
+* FEAT: Allows limiting number of score fragments and length of fragment.
-* Allows showing music source code when image is clicked.
+* FEAT: Allows showing music source code when image is clicked.
-* Better Windows support.
+* FEAT: Better Windows support.
-* Mandates abcm2ps must be used for ABC notation support.
+* CHG: Mandates abcm2ps must be used for ABC notation support.

 = 0.1.3 =

-* Add WordPress nonce protection.
+* FEAT: Add WordPress nonce protection.

 = 0.1.2 =

-* Fix image rendering during ImageMagick conversion process.
+* BUG: Fix image rendering during ImageMagick conversion process.

 = 0.1.1 =

-* Fix transparency of images generated by Lilypond.
+* BUG: Fix transparency of images generated by Lilypond.
-* Issue warning if *correct invalidly nested XHTML automatically* option is checked, instead of turning the option off.
+* CHG: Issue warning if *correct invalidly nested XHTML automatically* option is checked, instead of turning the option off.

 = 0.1.0 =